erentantekin/completely-empty-new-tab/README.md

-# minimalist-new-tab
+# completely-empty-new-tab

-Ultra minimalist new tab extension for Chrome
+Ultra minimalist new-tab extension for Chrome that displays a completely empty page for new tabs.